isabella232/SC_CosminPupaza/For Instructor/FBSnapshotTestCase/color picker.md

+# Screencast Metadata

+## Screencast Title

+FBSnapshotTestCase: Testing the UI

+## Screencast Description

+Learn all about FBSnapshotTestCase, an UI snapshot testing framework developed by Facebook.

+## Language, Editor and Platform versions used in this screencast

+* **Language:** Swift 4
+* **Platform:** iOS 11
+* **Editor**: Xcode 9

 # FBSnapshotTestCase: Testing the UI

 ## Introduction

-Hey what’s up everybody, this is [instructor's name].
+Hey what’s up everybody, this is Brian.
 In today's screencast I'm going to introduce you to a very popular UI testing framework developed by Facebook called `FBSnapshotTestCase`.

 Before we begin, I would like to thank Cosmin Pupăză for preparing the materials for this screencast and David Worsham for acting as tech editor.
 Don't forget to check them out on Twitter! :]